davel/msc-security-awareness-team-1/docs/methodologies.md

 - **Critical severity** - Critical components at risk (rule 15 and higher)

 More details for the risk methodology method above are in our breakdown of the Wazuh rule classification.

-By using Agile methodology for project management and implementing a risk-based approach to security, we ensured that the integration of OpenVAS into Wazuh was efficient and secure.
-The collaboration between the team, constant communication, and continuous feedback throughout the project allowed us to complete the integration successfully while managing risks effectively.
-This approach not only enhanced the system’s vulnerability detection capabilities but also contributed to the overall security posture of the environment.

 ---